mathias-caillard/keywords-analysis/README.md

 Once we have keywords for each article, I consider the co-occurrences of those keywords per article.
 For example, let's consider that ``article 1`` is associated with keywords ``A``, ``B``, and ``C``. and ``article 2`` is associated with keywords ``A``, ``B``, and ``D``.
 Considering those two articles, the co-occurrence of ``A`` with ``B`` (or ``B`` with ``A``) is two.

 However, one major issue is that keywords are "too unique", in the sense that _stricto sensu_ co-occurrences are too rare.
 It is clear that ``linguistics`` and ``linguistic`` are basically the same keywords, though they are wrongly considered to be different,  because their ``String`` representation are different.
-The direct consequence of it is a co-occurrence matrix that is too sparse
+The direct consequence of it is a co-occurrence matrix that is too sparse.

-Sparse matrices result in sparsely connected graphs, which can hinder the detection of meaningful clusters, which doesn't enough highlight the correlation between thematics related to linguistic landscape.
+Sparse matrices result in sparsely connected graphs, which can hinder the detection of meaningful clusters, which doesn't enough highlight the correlation between thematic clusters related to linguistic landscape.

 ### Canonicalization of co-occurrences